RevenueHunt/docs/docs/reference/quiz-builder.md

 **bin** - Delete the current Skip Logic rule.

-**+ add concurrent logic** - Adds a new AND logical statment to the same rule.
-AND conditonal statemenets can be tricky, as both statement have to be true for the rule to take effect.
+**+ add concurrent logic** - Adds a new AND logical statement to the same rule.
+AND conditional statements can be tricky, as both statements have to be true for the rule to take effect.
 For most quizzes, using the OR rule is enough.

 ## Quiz Design